urcodesogreat/GNetDet-Pytorch/README.md

 **Step 1: Training a FP32 model**

 A decent FP32 model is training on this step.
 You can modify any hyperparameters on training-phase as described in `config.py`.
-There are many of them which you may frequently changed across different datasets:
+There are many of them which you may frequently changed across different training stages, and also different datasets you are training on:

 - learning_rate
 - batch_size